ucchiee/llvm-passes/README.md

 # llvm-passes

-Collection of my LLVM Passes.
+A collection of my LLVM Passes.

 ## How to build all the Passes